Murder of Tiahleigh Palmer: Criminal proceedings

 Palmer's foster father, Rick Thorburn, was a person of interest to police from the earliest days of the investigation.
 The Thorburns fostered no more children after Palmer's disappearance, but continued to run a daycare service from their home until April 2016 when the state's education and child safety departments were advised by police that Rick Thorburn was facing nine serious charges unrelated to Palmer, and the family's daycare approval was revoked and their foster care approval was suspended.

-In September 2016 a car formerly owned by Rick Thorburn was seized by police for forensic examination and, on 20 September 2016, Palmer's foster parents and their two sons were taken into police custody for questioning.
+In September 2016, a car formerly owned by Thorburn was seized by police for forensic examination and, on 20 September 2016, Palmer's foster parents and their two sons were taken into police custody for questioning.
 Rick Thorburn was charged with Palmer's murder and with interfering with a corpse.
 He collapsed shortly after his arrest and was subsequently placed in an induced coma for several days, missing a scheduled court appearance the next day.
 Police suspect he took pills just before or after his arrest, in a suicide attempt.

-Palmer's 19-year-old foster brother, Trent, was charged with two counts of perjury and one count each of attempting to pervert the course of justice and incest, and was denied bail.
+Palmer's 19-year-old foster brother, Trent Thorburn, was charged with two counts of perjury and one count each of attempting to pervert the course of justice and incest, and was denied bail.
 Her foster mother, Julene, and older foster brother, Joshua, were both charged with perjury and attempting to pervert the course of justice and released on bail.